sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-527	Word Abbreviation    		55.5%	Hard
+given n strings, generate abbreviation for each word with min length
+- begin with first char followed by number of digits + last char
+- if conflict using longer prefix
+- if cannot keep abbreviation shorter, keep the original.
+bfs: first round, remove those string which is unique using first and last. using hashmap to save the ambiguous strings. the use longer prefix for the remaining.
+->>

 <<-210	Course Schedule II    		41.7%	Medium
 given a list of prerquisite, return the ordering of course taken